Jessica Kline is deputy director of programs in the Institute for Constitutional Government at The Heritage Foundation.

-Kline manages the design, development, and marketing of the Meese Center’s products, research, and major events, including the biannual Legal Strategy Forum and the annual Joseph Story Lecture and Preserve the Constitution lecture series.
+Kline manages the design, development, and marketing of the Institute for Constitutional Government’s products, research, and major events, including the biannual Legal Strategy Forum and the annual Joseph Story Lecture and Preserve the Constitution lecture series.

-Kline also manages production and promotion of major Meese Center products such as the overcriminalization booklet“USA vs YOU,” the voter integrity booklet“Does Your Vote Count?”and a report on civil asset forfeiture called “Arresting Your Property.”
+Kline also manages the production and promotion of Institute’s major products such as the overcriminalization booklet“USA vs YOU,” the voter integrity booklet“Does Your Vote Count?”and a report on civil asset forfeiture called “Arresting Your Property.”

 Before joining Heritage, Kline was a program assistant at the American Farm Bureau Federation.

 A native of Chardon, Ohio, she received a bachelor’s degree in education from Miami University in Oxford, Ohio.
 She also holds a master’s degree in organization development and knowledge management from George Mason University’s School of Public Policy.
 She currently resides in Arlington, Va.